-7. In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com).

-You might be able to find this information in the configuration window of your email program.
-If you leave this field blank, log and alert messages are not sent.
+- 7. In the Sender field, enter the email sender's name. - 8.
+In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com). - You might be able to find this information in the configuration window of your email program.
+If you leave this field blank, log and alert messages are not sent. - 9.
+In the Outgoing Mail Server Port Number field, enter a port number in the field.
+If you do not know the port number, leave the default port number.

-- 8. In the Outgoing Mail Server Port Number field, enter a port number in the field.
-If you do not know the port number, leave the default port number. - 9.
-If your outgoing email server requires authentication, select the My Mail Server requires authentication check box, and do the following: - a.
+- 10. If your outgoing email server requires authentication, select the My Mail Server requires authentication check box, and do the following: - a.
 In the User Name field, type the user name for the outgoing email server. - b.
-In the Password field, type the password for the outgoing email server. - 10.
+In the Password field, type the password for the outgoing email server. - 11.
 To send alerts when someone attempts to visit a blocked site, select the Send Alerts Immediately check box.